mingyuanhua/euclideanfe/README.md

 Notice the 'Favorites' placeholder which we will implement after we finished our Login Register part.

-Now let’s integrate the PageHeader with App.js and test the register / login flow
+Now let’s integrate the PageHeader with App.js and test the register / login flow.

 Start backend server so we can make http requests to those API(s) built before!